Discover 15 must-see sights and monuments in Germany, from the Brandenburg Gate to Neuschwanstein Castle and the Black Forest.

 12. Lake Constance

-In the basin of the Rhine River, we find the spectacular Lake Constance with a surface area of more than 190 square miles between Germany, Switzerland, and Austria.
-The lake area is popularly known as the German Côte d’Azur| due to its water sports, mansions, and top-notch restaurants.
-On the German side, the island of Lindau stands out as do other charming locations such as Friedrichshafen and Meersburg.
+In the basin of the Rhine River lies the spectacular Lake Constance with a surface area of more than 190 square miles distributed across Germany, Switzerland, and Austria.
+The area around the lake is popularly known as the German Côte d’Azur due to its water sports, mansions, and top-notch restaurants.
+On the German side, the island of Lindau stands out as a charming location, as do Friedrichshafen and Meersburg.

 13. Munich